readthedocs/readthedocs.org/docs/development/docs.rst

 #. click the checkmark next to your commit and it will expand to have multiple options

-#. right-click the "details" link next to the "docs/readthedocs.org:docs" item
+#. click the "details" link next to the "docs/readthedocs.org:docs" item

    .. image:: /img/details_link.png